RifatArefin32/My-Moodle-Plugins/README.md

     - Admin can add courses and show courses to the corresponding category.

 3. lib.php:
-    - Used for creating functions
+    - Used for writing functions

 4. edit.php:
     - Redirected from manage.php on action of "Add courses" button